NREL/Marmot/docsrc/source/index.rst

 Marmot - an energy modelling results visualization tool
 ========================================================

-Marmot is a data formatting and visualization tool for PLEXOS production cost modelling results.
+Marmot is a data formatting and visualization tool for production cost and capacity expansion modelling results.
-It provides an efficient way to view PLEXOS results by combing temporally disaggregated results and allowing the aggregation of different device types and modelling regions.
+It provides an efficient way to analysis data by combing temporally disaggregated results and allowing the aggregation of different device types and modelling regions.

+Marmot currently supports analysis of `PLEXOS <https://www.energyexemplar.com/plexos>`_ production costs modelling and `ReEDS <https://www.nrel.gov/analysis/reeds/>`_ capacity expansion results.

-Marmot has approximately 100 pre-built plots which allow significant customization, allowing a user to create publication figures and data-tables fast.
+Marmot has approximately 120 pre-built plots which allow significant customization, allowing a user to create publication figures and data-tables fast.

 .. figure:: /images/3_Stacked_Gen_Facet_Grid_Peak_Demand.svg